arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-### Delete an edge definition
+### Delete an Edge Definition

-Delete one relation definition
+Delete one relation definition:

 `graph_module._deleteEdgeDefinition(edgeCollectionName, dropCollection)`

+- `edgeCollectionName` (string):
+  Name of edge collection in the relation definition.
+- `dropCollection` (bool, _optional_):
+  Define if the edge collection should be dropped.
+Default: false

 Deletes a relation definition defined by the edge collection of a graph.
 If the collections defined in the edge definition (collection, from, to) are not used in another edge definition of the graph, they will be moved to the orphanage.

-**Parameters**

-* edgeCollectionName (required) Name of edge collection in the relation definition.
-* dropCollection (optional) Define if the edge collection should be dropped.
-Default false.

 **Examples**

 Remove an edge definition but keep the edge collection:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline general_graph__deleteEdgeDefinitionNoDrop
     @EXAMPLE_ARANGOSH_OUTPUT{general_graph__deleteEdgeDefinitionNoDrop}